-For those new to cake decorating, being brave enough to start a cake can be the hardest part, but we want to help with a few tips and cake designs for beginners that will help you build your repertoire of techniques and have you producing beautiful cakes right off the bat.
+Being brave enough to start decorating a cake can be the hardest part of the whole process (here are some great resources!).
+We want to help with a few tips and cake design ideas for beginners that will help you build your repertoire of techniques and have you producing beautiful cakes right off the bat.

 Tip# 1: Start simple

-I know you may want to jump straight to three-tier masterpiece, but that will only make you frustrated, so start simple with a beautifully crumb coated buttercream cake with fondant polka dots and fondant ribbon roses.
+I know you may want to jump straight to three-tier masterpieces, but that will only make you frustrated.
+Start simple with a beautifully crumb-coated buttercream cake with fondant polka dots or a fresh flower.

-Perfecting your crumb coat will be one of your most important techniques, because fondant will show every flaw in your buttercream, so take your time.
+Perfecting your crumb coat is one of the most important techniques, because fondant will show every flaw in your buttercream, so take your time.
 Remember, covering a cake in buttercream is a two-step process: Crumb coat and final coat with some fridge time in between.

 For more detailed, step-by-step guidance on working with buttercream, sign up for the FREE mini-class Modern Buttercream with Joshua John Russell.